 Temporary bar staff

 If you are passionate about making drinks and cocktails, then a job as bar staff in Berlin is just the right thing for you.
 For jobs where you come into contact with food and drink, there are a few things you need to keep in mind.
 Continue reading to learn about the requirements for a job in catering.

-Waiter and waitress jobs can be found across all of Berlin.
+Waiter/waitress jobs can be found all over Berlin.
 Cafes and restaurants are looking for committed waiters and waitresses who never lose their cool, even during the busiest times.
 For details of what else you need to work as a waiter/waitress in Berlin, you can read more here.

 Working in an office role in Berlin is not just about administrative tasks.
 You will also be expected to collate data, create presentations and more.
 What exactly do you need for a job in an office role in Berlin?
 Continue reading to find out.

 Promoter jobs in Berlin are available for many different promotions and events.
 Sales promotion involves speaking proactively to people and providing them with more information on the campaign you are promoting.
 You can find the job profile for a promoter in Berlin here.